ChengszuPeng/my-project/README.md

 ### Hypothesis Test

-I test whether outages caused by severe weather tend to last longer than outages caused by other causes.
+I test whether outages caused by severe weather tend to have different average outage durations than outages caused by other causes.

 **Null Hypothesis (H₀):**
 The average outage duration is the same for outages caused by severe weather and outages caused by other causes.

 **Alternative Hypothesis (H₁):**
-Outages caused by severe weather have a different average outage duration than outages caused by other causes.
+The average outage duration is different for outages caused by severe weather and outages caused by other causes.

 **Test Statistic:**
 Difference in mean outage duration between severe weather outages and non-severe weather outages.